Bogoti90/Operation-Burat/README.md

    ```
    - Output: A repaired PDB file (e.g., `spike_505Y_dpp4_complex_Repair.pdb`).

+- The repair function of FoldX reduces the energy content of a protein-structure model to a minimum by rearranging side chains

 #### Step 3.3: Generate and Analyze Mutations
 1. Create a mutation list:
    - Format: `WTresidue:ChainResidue:Number:NewResidue`